MI vs KKR MyTeam11 Team Tips, IPL 2020 Captain And Vice-Captain

 MI vs KKR MyTeam11 Tips And Predictions

 MyTeam11 Prediction Mumbai Indians vs Kolkata Knight Riders, Match 32 – Fantasy Cricket Tips For Today’s MI vs KKR at Dubai International Cricket Stadium: The Mumbai will take the field with the aim of completing a double when they face Kolkata on Friday in Abu Dhabi.
 Both the teams are currently in the top-4 of the Indian T20 League standings.
-Also Read - Live Cricket Score RCB vs KXIP, Today's IPL 2020 Match 31 Live Updates Sharjah: Chahal Removes Mayank, Gayle Joins Rahul
+Also Read - IPL 2020 Updated Points Table After DC vs CSK, Match 33, Sharjah: Delhi go on Top; Shikhar Dhawan Zooms to No 4 in Orange Cap Race, While Kagiso Rabada Retains Purple Cap

 While, Mumbai have won five out of its seven matches, Kolkata have lost 3 out of their seven games.
 The Dinesh Karthik-led side lost its previous match to Bangalore by a big margin and they have a few holes to cover in their batting line-up, which let them down in the last game.
 Mumbai seem to have checked all the boxes – from the batting, to bowling and Kolkata will have to play out of their skin to stop the reigning champions.
-Also Read - IPL 2020: Kolkata Knight Riders Haven't Played Their Best Cricket Yet, Says Pat Cummins
+Also Read - DC vs CSK Highlights, IPL 2020 Match 33, Sharjah: Dhawan's Maiden IPL Ton Powers Delhi to Five-Wicket Win

-Weather Report Also Read - IPL 2020: 'Surface Doesn't Matter', Mahela Jayawardene Won't Change Mumbai Indians' Pace-Heavy Bowling Attack
+Weather Report Also Read - IPL 2020 SRH vs KKR Predicted Playing XIs, Fantasy XI Tips, Live Streaming, Abu Dhabi Pitch Report, Toss Timing And Weather Forecast For Match 35

 Temp : 33 degrees Celsius